What if you want a rewards program that will allow you to redeem for more than just travel?

 What you think is the most important feature of a credit card might not line up with my own assessment.
-Therefore, if one of the features listed below is of great importance to you, then you might want to consider applying for a card that does well in that particular area.
+So if one of the features listed below is of great importance to you, then you might want to consider applying for a card that does well in that particular area.

 1) Earning Miles As Fast As Possible

-If that is the case, my recommendation is to go with the American Express AIR MILES Platinum Credit Card because it has a combination of a high earn rate (8 miles per $100 spent), a reasonable annual fee of $65, a massive sign up bonus of 2,000 free miles, and a lot of premium perks and exclusive features, and all for a reasonable annual fee of $65.
+If that is the case, my recommendation is to go with the American Express AIR MILES Platinum Credit Card.
+It has the second highest earn rates (8 miles per $100 spent), a massive sign up bonus of 2,000 miles, premium perks and exclusive features, and all for a reasonable annual fee of $65.

 2) Getting The Biggest Bonus For Signing Up